Know Your Rights: If there is pay disparity, there better be a good (legal) reason

 • File a Complaint: Depending on the circumstances, you may file a claim with the Equal Employment Opportunity Commission (EEOC), the New York State Division of Human Rights, or pursue a lawsuit in court.

-Remedies for Unequal Pay Claims
+What Remedies Are Available For Unequal Pay Claims in NYC?

 If pay discrimination is successfully proven, you may be entitled to several remedies, including: